 Motion sensors can help detect movement even when it’s dark, so your camera will not have to rely on lighting to know when to start recording or where to aim.

 Different PTZ camera manufacturers produce these as a standalone security addition.
-Still, most of these devices can be used as a part of a bigger security network that safeguards your entire home by connecting to a security network or notification system.
+Still, most of these devices can be used as a part of a more extensive security network that safeguards your entire home by connecting to a secure network or notification system.

 Although not all cameras bring this feature, you can look for night vision-enabled PTZ cameras that enable you to record high definition video when it’s dark.